 The future of offices: why companies and employees want 'em

-There has been a lot of talk in recent months about how we're going to work after the pandemic.
-Will we go back to the office 5-days a week?
-Will we work remotely from a beach in Bora Bora?
+Traditional working environments are changing.
+Are you working from the office 5-days a week?
+Are you working remotely from a beach in Bora Bora?
 Are we going to exist solely in the Metaverse or will still need interaction in real life?

 The truth probably lies somewhere in the middle.
 While some people are cut out for full-time remote work, others are not and they crave meeting people face-to-face on a regular basis.
 That's why "hybrid" has been such a trending topic of conversation and is lauded as the model that's going to shape the future of work.
 Bringing together the best of both worlds, hybrid work enables colleagues to meet in person when they need to and enjoy the comforts of a home office.